CTDS Core Faculty and PIs

 He earned his Ph.D. in Molecular Biology and MS in Statistics at the University of Texas at Austin.
 He joined the University in 2010 and has been affiliated with the Center since 2013.

-CTDS Affiliated Faculty
+Affiliated Faculty

 Maryellen L. Giger

 Maryellen L. Giger, Ph.D. is the A.N.
 Pritzker Distinguished Service Professor of Radiology, Committee on Medical Physics, and the College at the University of Chicago.
-She is also the Vice-Chair of Radiology (Basic Science Research) and the immediate past Director of the CAMPEP-accredited Graduate Programs in Medical Physics/ Chair of the Committee on Medical Physics at the University.
+She is also the Vice-Chair of Radiology (Basic Science Research) and past Director of the CAMPEP-accredited Graduate Programs in Medical Physics/ Chair of the Committee on Medical Physics at the University.

 For over 30 years, she has conducted research on computer-aided diagnosis, including computer vision, machine learning, and deep learning, in the areas of breast cancer, lung cancer, prostate cancer, lupus, and bone diseases.